The Prevent Blindness Art Therapy Program

 When will sessions take place?

-For the Spring 2024 program, sessions will take place between April 4 and June 1.
+For the Fall 2024 program, sessions will take place between September 26 and November 23.

 The Prevent Blindness Art Therapy Program and art materials required for participation are offered to participants for free, thanks to generous grants from Amgen and Viridian Therapeutics.